greenpeace/gpes-test-visualisations/README.md

 You can develop more than one media piece in the same repository.
 Just create folders named `media-2`, `media-3`... and modify the file `all.html` to link to more than one piece.

-### Translations
+### Manage translations

 You can use this repo to collaboratively manage translations.
-Once a map or chart has been developed, you can put all the texts to be translated in `_data/main.yml` and adapt your chart/map code to use this texts.
-Then for every new translation you duplicate `main.yml` and translate.
+Once a map or chart has been developed, you can put all the texts to be translated in the file `_data/main.yml` and adapt your chart/map code to use this texts.

+Then, for every new translation you should duplicate the file `main.yml`, name it as in the other examples and translate.

-See the example chart for more information.
+See the example chart, translated to Portuguese and English, for more information.

 ### Collaborating with your team